czgaotian/learning-languages/technicalQuestion/projects/index.md

 - This project is a micro-frontend application developed based on single-spa for an integrated financial tool.
 - The base app and each sub-app are developed using React / Vue.
 - Every sub-app can be deployed and used independently so that it can be customized for different clients just change a config file.

+- The main function of this app is to management the data of different asset.

-- The sub-apps include real-time market data viewing, trade strategy back-test, asset metadata management, bond price calculator, and more.
+- The sub-apps include real-time market data viewing, trade strategy edit, asset metadata management, bond price calculator, and more.

 #### real-time market data viewing

-Market data has two parts, one is history data, and another is real time data. history data get from RESTful api. and real time data uses websocket to subscribed from backend, and all data displayed in chart.
+- Market data has two parts, one is history data, and another is real time market data.
+- history data get from RESTful api.
+- real time market data uses websocket to subscribed from backend
+- use a list to store this market data, display in different chart type based on different data type
+- all data displayed in chart.

+#### Trade strategy Edit

+- This part is re-develop from Jupiter.
+- Wrote a custom Jupiter Block to generate trade strategy by low code.
+- People can drag and draw the strategy component and connect them by logic line.

 #### bond price calculator